1005 N. Marion St.

-What happens if you agreed to be on probation in order to resolve your criminal case in Pinellas County, FL, but the probation officer is accusing you of violating a condition of your probation?
+What happens if you agree to be on probation in order to resolve your criminal case in Pinellas County, FL, but the probation officer accuses you of violating a condition of your probation?

-After the allegation that you violated probation, the probation officer can ask the court to sign a warrant for your arrest.
+After the allegation that you violated probation, the probation officer can ask the court to sign a warrant for your arrest or to require you to appear in court.

 The way your case will be resolved depends on whether you are on probation for a felony or a misdemeanor, why you allegedly violated probation, and whether you will be able to show the court that you can complete the special conditions if given a second chance to come into compliance.

 An experienced criminal defense attorney can help you take a proactive approach when dealing with an accusation that you violated probation.
-When possible, we can contact your probation officer to help you avoid the violation.
+In some cases, we can contact your probation officer on your behalf to help you avoid the violation.
 We can also help you come into compliance quickly if the accusation has already been made.

 Instead of sitting in jail for weeks while you wait for a court date, a criminal defense attorney can help you during an emergency bond hearing so that you can get back in front of the judge within a matter of days.